-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

-Lithuania has passed legislation to ban electricity imports from Belarus, but power from Lithuania’s hostile and unpredictable neighbour keeps trickling across the border through four 330-kV interconnectors.
+Lithuania has passed legislation to ban electricity imports from Belarus, but power from Vilnius’s hostile and unpredictable neighbour keeps trickling across the border through four 330-kV interconnectors.

-Lithuania is pinning its hopes on neighouring Latvia and Estonia taking a similarly strict line against power imports from Belarus’ nuclear power plant as the Baltic states try to close the door to power imports from the elephant in the room: the new Ostrovets (aka Astravets) nuclear power plant (NPP) in Belarus.
+Lithuania is pinning its hopes on neighbouring Latvia and Estonia taking a similarly strict line against power imports from Belarus as the Baltic states try to close the door to power imports from the elephant in the room: the new Ostrovets (aka Astravets) nuclear power plant (NPP) just across the border in Belarus.

-While Vilnius is worried about its safety record, and the potential complications of any regime change in Misk, it must also deal with Lativa and Estonia, which are much more keen to buy some of the copious amounts of cheap power now being generated by Belarus.
+Even before Belarus President Alexander Lukashenko's clampdown on political opposition Vilnius was worried about the plant's safety, but to make sanctions work it must also deal with Latvia and Estonia, which are much more keen to buy some of the copious amounts of cheap power now being generated by Belarus.

-The difficulties could damage prospects for a more unified electricicity networks across the Baltic States as they attempt to connect their networks fully with the EU and want to cut ties to the Soviet-era grid.
+The difficulties could damage prospects for a more unified electricicity networks across the Baltic States as they attempt to connect their networks fully with the EU and cut ties to the Soviet-era grid.

 Power imports from Belarus